limunglazba/my-notes/topics/Python.md

 - **staticsmethod** has a decorator **@staticmethod** at the top and **don't pass anything automatically**
 - This means they behave like a normal function - they are included in the class because they have a logical connection with it
 - If the method doesn't uses the class or its instance, it should probably be a static method

+## Inheritance and subclasses
+- **Subclasses** inherits attributes and methods from the parent class, which we can then override or add new functionalities without affecting the parent class
+- **Method Resolution Order** defines the chain of inheritance in which order Python checks for attributes and methods (child \>\> parent \>\> generic object class)

 # Type hints
 - [Python tricks: Type hints and static type checking YT intro video](https://www.youtube.com/watch?v=rytP_vIjzeE)